 The galvanized steel in the bolt will start to rust after 15 years of service and corrode completely within 25-30 years, so it’s important to check them every five years for corrosion or wear.

-The simple answer is yes.
-Every ship or boat that is built to travel on the water needs a keel – it’s one of its vital parts.
+Actually, Every ship or boat that is built to travel on the water needs a keel – it’s one of its vital parts.
 Every vessel requires a stem, sternpost, and keel.
+In this sense, we can say all vessels have a keel.
+In traditional construction, the boat keel is the backbone of the hull.
+But the flat bottom boat has no keel because it has a rounded hull shape.